chrsoo/apache-pulsar-standalone-geo-replication/README.md

 After some fiddling and with the help of the [Pulsar Users mailing list](https://lists.apache.org/list.html?users@pulsar.apache.org) I managed to get it to work.
 (Thanks to Sijie Guo and Brian Chandler for the help!)

-As the configuration was not evident (at least to me) I thought it coudld be intersting to share it, please find the result below!
+As the configuration was not evident (at least to me) I thought it could be intersting to share it, please find the result below!

 # Prerequisites